ryantm/home-manager-template/README.md

 # Tutorial

-1. Fork this repository and clone it to your computer
+1. Click the "Use this template" button on GitHub
+2. Clone your repository onto the computer you want to configure
-2. Update dependencies (home-manager and nixpkgs) to the latest version:
+3. Update dependencies (home-manager and nixpkgs) to the latest version:

    ```sh
    ./update-dependencies.sh